SrBurns-rep/denv/README.md

 # denv (dynamic environment)
 Denv creates a shared memory instance for storing variables for general usage, it enables an easy way to communicate between shell processes.

+This shared memory instance is globally shared among any call of denv, denv blocks it's call until it's command is complete.

 :warning: :construction: **Warning:** Denv is still under development, don't rely on it for anything critical.

 ## Dependencies